DEV-5/MY_NOTES/USB_Behind_the_Scenes_Hands_on_HID_Firmware_Development_notes.md

 ​									The Difference should be >= 200 mV.

-- Differential states allows external noise to be filtered as D+ and D- are both going to be effected by noise equally hence they output doesn't have noise
+- Differential states allows external noise to be filtered as D+ and D- are both going to be effected by noise equally hence the noise would be canceled out in the output.